-- Design customised learning journeys: There cannot be a one size fits all solution.
-You will have to identify people to upskill, roles they fulfil, skills they need, and personalise their learning.
+Design customized learning journeys: There cannot be a one size fits all solution.
+You will have to identify people to upskill, roles they fulfill, skills they need, and personalize their learning.
 For example, if a customer-facing business plans to move to remote selling permanently, it will have to train and upskill its sales personnel accordingly.

 The time is now.
 Start your upskilling efforts immediately.
 It will help you retain your top talent in these tough times and create an agile workforce that is ready to take on any challenge that comes your way in the post-pandemic world.

 Author – Mandeep Kaur, Vice President – Human Resources at LOTS Wholesale Solutions India (A Siam Makro Enterprise)